-a.
-Recipients must be permanent employees in bargaining units that have agreed to participate in this program.

-b.
-Family member is defined as a husband, wife, child, step-child, or parent of the employee or any other person qualifying as a dependent under IRS eligibility criteria.
+- a.
+Recipients must be permanent employees in bargaining units that have agreed to participate in this program. - b.
+Family member is defined as a husband, wife, child, step-child, foster child or parent of the employee or any other person qualifying as a dependent under IRS eligibility criteria. - c.

-c.
 A catastrophic illness or injury that poses a direct threat to life or to the vital function of major bodily systems or organs, and would cause the employee to take leave without pay or terminate employment, must be documented on a Family and Medical Leave Act Serious Health Condition Certification form.
-Donated leave may not be used for work-related injuries or illnesses, minor illnesses, injuries, or impairments, sporadic, short-term recurrences of chronic, non-life threatening conditions, short-term absences due to contagious diseases, or short-term recurring medical or therapeutic treatments, except for conditions such as those listed above.

-d.
-The absence due to the catastrophic illness or injury of the employee or a family member must be for more than 20 workdays in the current leave calendar year.
-The 20-workday absence may be accumulated on an intermittent basis if properly documented as related to the same catastrophic illness or injury.
+Donated leave may not be used for work-related injuries or illnesses, minor illnesses, injuries, or impairments, sporadic, short-term recurrences of chronic, non-life threatening conditions, short-term absences due to contagious diseases, or short-term recurring medical or therapeutic treatments, except for conditions such as those listed above. - d.
+A severe illness or injury must also be documented on a Medical Condition Certification to Receive Leave Donations Form. - e.
+The absence due to the catastrophic or severe illness or injury of the employee or a family member must be for more than 20 workdays in the current leave calendar year.
+The 20-workday absence may be accumulated on an intermittent basis if properly documented as related to the same catastrophic or severe illness or injury.
 Annual, personal, sick (for employee's own serious health condition), sick family (for the serious health condition of a family member), holiday, compensatory, or unpaid leave may be used during the accumulation period.
-A separate accumulation period must be met for each catastrophic illness or injury and for each leave calendar year in which donated leave is used.
-Donated leave may not be applied to the required 20-workday accumulation period.
+A separate accumulation period must be met for each catastrophic or severe illness or injury and for each leave calendar year in which donated leave is used.
+Donated leave may not be applied to the required 20-workday accumulation period. - f.
+All accrued leave must be used as follows before any donation may be received: - (1) For an employee's own catastrophic or severe injury or illness, all accrued annual, sick, personal, holiday, and compensatory leave and all anticipated annual and sick leave for the current leave calendar year must be used.